Chapel Arm

-Chapel Arm is a settlement in Newfoundland, Canada, located at the southeast corner of Trinity Bay, approximately 100 km west of St. John's and two km (one and a half miles) from the Trans-Canada Highway.
+Chapel Arm is a town in Newfoundland and Labrador, Canada.
+It is located on the island of Newfoundland and is located at the southeast corner of Trinity Bay, approximately 100 km west of St. John's and two km (one and a half miles) from the Trans-Canada Highway.

 With the exception of a few families, the religious denominations are Anglican and Roman Catholic.
-It has two churches, two parish halls, an LOL hall and a modern elementary school serving the communities of Chapel Arm, Normans cove, Bellevue and Long Harbour.
-It has a doctor's office, municipal building, post office, pharmacist, hardware store, and several auto garages.
+It has two churches, two parish halls, an LOL hall and a modern elementary school serving the communities of Chapel Arm, Norman’s Cove, Bellevue and Long Harbour.
+It has a doctor's office, municipal building, post office, pharmacist, Home Hardware, and several auto garages.

 The majority of people in Chapel Arm own their own homes.
 There is a well constructed breakwater with landing and docking facilities and a community building used for storage.
 There are banking facilities and a clinic located at Whitbourne about 13 km (eight miles) away.

 With the ongoing construction of the Vale Canada hydro-metallurgical facility in Long Harbour, Chapel Arm has seen a sharp spike in employment and prosperity over the last several years.